Bowling tournament offers kids' activity during holiday

 Clutching a bowling ball to her chest as she walked up to the lane, Hattie Young of Hastings used all her strength to hurl the ball down the lane.

-Hattie recently turned 5 and it was her first time participating in the Hastings Noon Kiwanis youth bowling tournament Saturday at Pastimes Lanes.
+Hattie recently turned 5, and it was her first time participating in the Hastings Noon Kiwanis youth bowling tournament Saturday at Pastime Lanes.

-Brad Davis of Hastings said his 4-year-old son Norrin sometimes seemed more interested in socializing with other kids than the game, but it’s all part of the experience.
+Brad Davis of Hastings said his 4-year-old son, Norrin, sometimes seemed more interested in socializing with other kids than in the game, but it’s all part of the experience.

 “It’s fun watching 4-year-olds explore and learn from their environment and learn to play the game,” Davis said.
 “It’s fun to get them out of the house and into the community.”